Patronicity Resources Logo

 Cicero, Indiana; $9,015 Crowdfunded; $7,500 Matched; 135 Patrons

-In 2017, the Town of Cicero launched a crowdfunding campaign to create an accessible kayak and canoe launch to support water recreation to all individuals on the Morse Reservoir.
-The reservoir, a popular public amenity, was loved by the community, but lacked a boat launch.
-The project quickly reached its initial goal of $7,500, ahead of the deadline, and created a stretch goal to develop a paved pathway to the launch site from the access trail.
+In 2017, the Town of Cicero launched a crowdfunding campaign to create an accessible kayak and canoe launch to support water recreation for all individuals on the Morse Reservoir.
+The reservoir, a popular public amenity, was loved by the community but lacked a boat launch.
+The project quickly reached its initial goal of $7,500 ahead of the deadline and created a stretch goal to develop a paved pathway to the launch site from the access trail.
 The project also included adding lighting and signage and creating additional parking.
 By reaching their goal, the project received a matching grant from the Creating Places crowdgranting program, a partnership with the Indiana Housing & Community Development Authority (IHCDA).

 Community Internet in Detroit